-- Description of the safety, cleanliness, and adequacy of the school facility - · Description of any planned or recently completed facility improvements - · The year and month in which the data were collected - Description of any needed maintenance to ensure good repair
+- Description of the safety, cleanliness, and adequacy of the school facility - Description of any planned or recently completed facility improvements - The year and month in which the data were collected - Description of any needed maintenance to ensure good repair

-Year and month in which data were collected: 08-26-2011
+Year and month in which data were collected: 09-09-2012

-Murdock Elementary prides itself in being a safe, clean, well-kept campus.
+Despite the age, Murdock Elementary prides itself in being a safe, clean, and well-kept campus.
 Two full-time custodians clean the classrooms and office areas every other day while the restrooms and food service areas are cleaned daily.
 The entire school is monitored closely by administrators to report any unforeseen mishaps that may need the immediate attention of our custodial staff.